Rahman123/lightning-poller-examples/README.md

 ## Lightning Poller Component

-LightningPoller is a generic polling component that is available on the AppExchange (currently under security review).
-If you need a link to the managed contact me at anarasimhan@salesforce.com .
+LightningPoller is a generic polling component that is available on the AppExchange.
+Click [here](https://appexchange.salesforce.com/listingDetail?listingId=a0N3A00000Ecs5nUAB) to view the component on AppExchange.

 This repository is for illustrating how to use that component with a couple of simple examples.
 Pleaes contribute more examples and/or issues.